|Chicken Care Summary

 animals" - Hobbes

-A clean coop with white builder's sand and pine shavings & an outdoor
+A clean coop with white builder's sand and pine shavings & an enclosed

 A portable coop can be put around the yard if you have hawks.